CaNS-World/CaNS/README.md

  * `IMPDIFF_1D`       : same as above, but with implicit diffusion *only* along Z; this option needs to be combined with `IMPDIFF` (required) and `DECOMP_Z` (optional, but recommended for best performance)
  * `SINGLE_PRECISION` : calculation will be carried out in single precision (the default precision is double)

-Finally, the older `Makefile` with explicit dependencies which was used to compile CaNS in previous versions is still present under `src/` (`makefile`).
+Finally, the older Makefile with explicit dependencies which was used in previous versions to compile CaNS is still present under `src/` (`makefile`).
+The pre-processing options above can be added there by appending `-D_[FEATURE]` to the variable `OTH` in the `makefile`.

 ### Running the code